 The famous Mexican restaurant on Sunset in Hollywood has expanded their existing back patio into the parking lot, which means more available tables - and even more flaming margaritas.

 The upscale cocktail bar in West Hollywood has recently transformed their parking lot into a new patio filled with benches and umbrellas.
-And if some of the best-made craft cocktails in the neighborhood aren’t enough to lure you in, they’re also offering a mobile haircutting service on the weekends, and tremendous wood-fired pizzas every day.
+And if some of the best-made craft cocktails in the neighborhood aren’t enough to lure you in, they’re also offering a mobile haircutting service and different restaurant pop-ups through the week.

 One of our favorite downtown bars, The Escondite has converted their parking lot into “Skidrokyo Beach,” complete with Adirondack chairs, umbrellas, and excellent views of the Downtown skyline.